Managing Your Fabric Software

 Status

 Specifies the configuration status.
-Status will be either In-Sync or Out-of-sync.
+Status will either be In-Sync or Out-of-sync.

 Model